LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-behavior/README.md

 Static methods are not new to us.
 We've used them quite a bit, all the way back to our first Java method: `public static void main(String[] args)`.
 Let's present them in context of the rest of what we've recently learned about classes, however.

 Analogous to static fields, **static methods** belong to a class, and not to any of the objects created by the class.
 Thus, they are sometimes also called **class methods**.
+A static method is can be thought of as "the opposite" of an instance method, since the two cases are mutually exclusive, and one relies on data from an object (instance methods) while the other must *not* rely on data from an object (static methods).

 A static method may be called via the class name, using dot-notation.
 Here's the example that we saw previously.

 ```java
 public class HelloMethods {